Early Names of Chesapeake

 Isaacs, D. (1915).
 The above photo was retrieved from Facebook Group: Huntington WV You Grew Up In H-Town If… https://www.facebook.com/photo?fbid=4522072481150719&set=gm.2885255305031867

 Chesapeake is one of the youngest villages in Lawrence County, but its beginning starts early in our county’s history.
-As we know it today, Chesapeake is the result of several settlements joining together.
+As we know it today, Chesapeake results from several settlements joining together.

-Before naming the town of Chesapeake, this small community was labeled by several names.
-Those are Washington, Frampton, Kounston, Symmes Run, Lawrenceburg, Lawrence City, Rockwood, and Flemingsburg.
+Before it was named Chesapeake, this small community had several names: Washington, Frampton, Kounston, Symmes Run, Lawrenceburg, Lawrence City, Rockwood, and Flemingsburg, none officially recorded.

 West Chesapeake and East Chesapeake

 To understand the history of Chesapeake, think of it as two separate communities: Lawrence City [West] and Rockwood [East].
-These two names are what early deeds and court records referred to as what we now call “Chesapeake.”
-To explain it more plainly, the names of Washington, Frampton, Kounston, Symmes Run, Flemingsburg, and Lawrenceburg were never recorded as actual towns, villages, or cities.
+Early deeds and court records refer to these two names as what we now call “Chesapeake.”

 For example, Kounston was only used in newspaper ads that A. P. Kouns ran trying to sell lots in the” town of Kounston.”
 I found one deed named Kounston when Andrew P. Kouns sold the property to the Chesapeake Board of Education in 1875.
 That property was the same land he had claimed as “Kounston.”
 Unfortunately, that name was never recorded.
 The local newspapers only ran his ads from around 1871 to 1873.